When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Why Do VPNs Use Virtual Locations?

-As far as we can tell, there are two situations when using them really makes sense:
+As far as we can tell, there are many situations when using virtual servers in place of physical servers really makes more sense.
+Let's have a look at them one by one.

 Hosting a VPN server in a country with an oppressive regime that controls and censors the web isn't exactly safe.
 There's no telling when the authorities might try to seize the server or pressure the data center to keep logs behind the VPN provider's back.